This is a space-separated list of objects, libraries, or symbol definitions (symdefs) files.

 The linker processes the input file list in the following order:

 Objects are added to the image unconditionally.

 Members selected from libraries using patterns are added to the image unconditionally, as if they are objects.
 For example, to add all

 mystring.libuse the following:

-- Library files listed on the command-line are searched for any unresolved non-weak references.
-The standard C or C++ libraries are added to the list of libraries that the linker later uses to resolve any remaining references.
+Library files listed on the command-line are searched for any unresolved non-weak references.
+The standard C or C++ libraries are added to the list of libraries that are later used to resolve any remaining references.